DinisMachado87/hint/README.md

 ## Testing

-I tested that the website works in different browsers: Chrome, Firefox, Safari.
+I tested the website's compatibility with various browsers, including Chrome, Firefox, and Safari.

-I used devtools and [Am I Responsive tester](https://ui.dev/amiresponsive) to confirm that the website is responsive, looks, and functions as it is supposed to on all standard screen sizes.
+I utilized developer tools and the Am I Responsive tester to ensure the website's responsiveness and verify that it appears and functions correctly on standard screen sizes.

-Extensive testing was conducted on the button and typing functionalities, with any identified bugs addressed to ensure the app's smooth operation.
+Extensive testing was conducted on the button and typing functionalities, with any identified bugs promptly addressed to ensure the app operates smoothly.

+I confirmed that JavaScript correctly hides the instructions when generating the final sentence and displays them when resetting.

+I also verified that JavaScript accurately identifies the words typed by the user and replaces the remaining words while preserving the typed ones.

 ## Bugs